gbytedev/zfsbud/README.md

 To see the output of what would happen without making actual changes, add `--dry-run|-d`.
 This is highly recommended before any new usage of this script.

 ## Caution
-This script overwrites destination datasets with source datasets.
+This script does things.
 Don't use when tired or drugged.

 ## Credit
 Created and maintained by Pawel Ginalski (https://gbyte.dev).